aleuniroma2/tortoise_rush/README.md

 - **Improve visuals**: Have an eye for design?
 Help us make the tortoise race even more engaging!
 - **Add new mechanics**: Introduce new twists to the race or betting systems.
 - **Bug fixes**: Found a bug?
 Submit an issue or fix it yourself!

+---

+## 🐢Tortoise Community
+If you are not confident in your Python game, **open an issue** and suggest a feature you'd like to see in the game. **Another tortoise-lover user might see it and develop it for you!!!**

 ### Stable and Unstable Releases
 - **Stable releases**: Fully tested and bug-free.
 Perfect for casual players!